jobro247/AirClap/README.md

 This is a project created by me Josiah Crofton

 YOU ARE RESPONSIBLE FOR HOW YOU USE THIS PROGRAM,
-This program is intended to kick people off their internet or jam entire networks.
+This program is intended to kick people off their internet

+Scan networks

+And much more

 Contributors would be helpful!

 # INSTALLATION